kasodeep/high-level-design/communication.md

 ## 1. SOAP (Simple Object Access Protocol)

-- SOAP is an **outdated protocol** but was popular during its era.
+- SOAP is an `outdated protocol` but was popular during its era.
-- It enabled communication between applications written in different languages (e.g., Java and Python) by converting objects to **XML files**.
+- It enabled communication between applications written in different languages (e.g., Java and Python) by converting objects to `XML files.`
 - These XML files were serialized, sent over the network, and de-serialized at the receiving end.

 ### Challenges: